cadnano/cadnano2.5/new_model.md

 # Objects names need to change

-Strand --> Part: this is single a stranded piece of DNA StrandSet --> PartList or PartSet (an ordered list / hybrid datastructure
+Strand --> Part (subclass ProxyObject): this is single a stranded piece of DNA StrandSet --> PartList or PartSet (subclass ProxyObject) (an ordered list / hybrid datastructure
                  of PartInstances)

-VirtualHelix --> VirtualHelix.
+VirtualHelix --> VirtualHelix (subclass ProxyObject).
 A spatial origin for PartLists and container for
     references to its PairedPartInstances

-Oligo --> Strand
+Oligo --> Strand (subclass ProxyObject)

-Part --> Block (debatable)
+Part --> Block (name debatable) (subclass AbstractAssembly)
     Blocks are really just a subclass of assembly where virtual helices can live

-Assembly --> Assembly
+Assembly --> Assembly (subclass AbstractAssembly)

     Can be assemblies of assemblies
     Can be multiple assemblies per virtualhelix